Devba/OpenBazaar/README.md

 **Zero** Fees. **Zero** Censorship.

-OpenBazaar is a decentralized marketplace proof of concept.
+OpenBazaar is a Alf decentralized marketplace proof of concept.
 It is based off of the POC code by the darkmarket team and is now licensed under the [MIT license](http://opensource.org/licenses/MIT).

 - **Official Site:** http://openbazaar.org
 - **Forums:**